 Coordinates 6 or 7 field trips a year.
 These trips are to great fossil collecting sites or to museums and other related attractions.
 On the field trips, more experienced Dry Dredgers help the less experienced with fossil hunting, fossil identification and extraction techniques.
 Included are trips to the famous trilobite farm in Mt.
 Orab to collect our own world famous trilobites.
 Field trip finds are pictured on our web site.

-We publish a four-page bulletin (black-n-white plain paper) about a week before each meeting, announcing the meeting topics, field trip, beginner's class, and events, among other announcements.
+We publish a full-color bulletin in PDF File format about a week before each meeting, announcing the meeting topics, field trip, beginner's class, and events, among other announcements.
 We also republish articles of interest to the amateur paleontologist and fossil collector from the popular and local presses.
 We feature articles from our general membership.
 Members have the option of receiving an electronic form of the bulletin via email that usually arrives faster than conventional "snail mail".
 Back issue bulletins, as well as the current month's bulletin, are available to members on the password-protected "members-only" area of our web site, DryDredgers.org

 Co-Sponsor GEOFAIR, the Annual Gem, Mineral, Fossil and Jewelry Show of Greater Cincinnati.
 The Dry Dredgers made this project a primary objective when we began co-sponsoring this show with the Cincinnati Mineral Society in 2001.